Why Your Training Scores Are Lying to You (And How to Measure What Actually Changes)

 Nobody asks what changed on Monday morning.

 Donald Kirkpatrick developed his four-level training evaluation framework in 1959.
 Over six decades later, it remains the most practical, most widely validated model for measuring whether training actually works.
-And in our work at Excellential across startups, mid-sized companies, and large enterprises in India, we find the same pattern consistently: organizations measure Level 1 religiously and Levels 2, 3, and 4 rarely.
+And in our work at Excellential across startups, mid-sized companies, and large enterprises in India, we find the same pattern consistently: organisations measure Level 1 religiously and Levels 2, 3, and 4 rarely.

 That gap is where training budgets disappear.